 — Question #1 —

-Answer @ 50:29 Every committee is setup with their own private blockchain, so there aren’t scalability issues like there would be on a public blockchain.
-This is possible thanks to BlockApps STRATO private chains, which is one of big reasons we chose it for 4US.
+Answer @ 50:29 Every committee is set up with its own private blockchain, so there aren’t scalability issues like there would be on a public blockchain.
+This is possible thanks to BlockApps STRATO private chains, which is one of the big reasons we chose it for 4US.

 — Question #2 —